 Large drops in approval rate for students from Iran (26.9%) and Saudi Arabia (13.9%)—the number one and number three source countries in the Middle East—drove most of the decline.
 However, all but two countries (Yemen and Palestine) saw a drop in approval rate year-over-year.

-Iran and Saudi Arabia were also outliers in terms of student visa applications, though in opposite directions.
+Iran and Saudi Arabia were also outliers in terms of student study permit applications, though in opposite directions.
 Canada saw 5,923 additional applications from Iran in 2019 vs. 2018, a 70.5% increase.
 Saudi Arabian applications fell by 1,062, a 71.8% drop year-over-year.
 I’ll examine these trends further in our discussion of study permits below.

 Study Permit Trends

-In contrast to the student visa numbers, the total number of Canadian study permit holders from the Middle East increased 11.4% between 2018 and 2019.
+The total number of Canadian study permit holders from the Middle East increased 11.4% between 2018 and 2019.
 This was just below the all-countries increase of 13.8% year-over-year.
 Exceptionally strong growth in the college sector drove this increase, with Iran doubling its college enrollment to account for more than 40% of the additional study permits issued to Middle Eastern students in 2019.

 Iran and Saudi Arabia